How to train AI Models effectively

 Resources

 Another consideration when to train AI models is who is going to train the algorithm?
 There’s a lack of AI developers in the world, and the few who aren’t employed are receiving substantial salaries.
 Prestigious tech companies are actively recruiting from top universities around the world to poach their graduates in order to meet this demand.
+With the rise of large language models, there’s also increasing demand for specialized LLM dataset services to train these sophisticated AI systems.
 Developers need to have an affinity for C++ programming, STL, physics or life sciences.
 Consequently, schools that specialize in STEM fields have started recruiting students earlier and earlier to get them prepared to work in the field of AI and data sciences.

 how to train ai